 Having a lousy boyfriend can wreak havoc on your time, energy, and even self-love.
 Unfortunately, it’s common enough that many artists have written songs about it.
 But fortunately, these songs help many listeners by providing a piece they can relate to, cry to, and, hopefully, learn from.

-Here are the 21 of the best songs about bad boyfriends.
+Here are our favorite songs about bad boyfriends.

 Taylor Swift has written a long list of hit songs about being treated bad in a relationship, including but not limited to “I Knew You Were Trouble,” “White Horse,” “Picture to Burn,” and “Should’ve Said No.”